Living costs - rich text section

 Few of us could imagine life without our phones, so you might also want to think about insurance as well as your standard contract.

-• Expect to pay: £12 a month.
+• Expect to pay at least: £12 a month.

 Clothes, shoes and accessories